 The next step is to add Kindle eBook ISBN.
-This is an optional step as Kindle ebooks do not require ISBN.
+This is an optional step as Kindle eBooks do not require ISBN.

 According to KDP, “An ISBN is an International Standard Book Number.
 You can publish your book without one, but if you do have one, you may enter it here.
-However, it will only be used as a reference and won’t actually appear on the detail page of your eBook (only the ASIN will).”
+However, it will only be used as a reference and won’t appear on the detail page of your eBook (only the ASIN will).”